The Top Things to Avoid and not to do in Uganda

 Avoid embarrassing Cultural Mistakes by reading our page about Cultural Mistakes.

 The wise Safari Traveler is informed – they know before they go.
-Read the local newspapers online, ask us -Forums are useful, but often those writing their opinions have never been here or just dipped their toes into the Pearl of Africa.
+Read the local newspapers online, ask us -Forums are useful.
+Still, often those writing their opinions have never been here or just dipped their toes into the Pearl of Africa.
 Enjoy the Pearl of Africa – we do…Safe – Secure – Stable – Friendly and Welcoming.

 Obtain Travel Insurance before going on Safari.

-If you have any questions about Top 10 Things to avoid in Uganda – please contact us.
+If you have any questions about the Top 14 Things to avoid in Uganda – please contact us.